 For the sake of clarity, the SpatialAxis, SpectralAxis and TimeAxis classes on the diagram are not expanded on the main class diagram.
-Details for these axes are shown in Figure 4 for the spectral axis and for the time axis.
+Details for these axes are shown in Figure 3 for the spatial axis, Figure 4 for the spectral axis and Figure 5 for the time axis.